syncosaurus/syncosaurus-cli/README.md

 # Syncosaurus CLI

 The Syncosaurus CLI application is used to conveniently create, configure, manage, and deploy Syncosaurus applications.
+Built in Typescript with the [oclif](https://oclif.io/) framework.

 ## Requirements